Syntax3rror404/ansible-runner/README.md

 # ansible-runner
-Ansible, terraform, packer, SSH runner for pipline tasks
+Ansible, terraform, packer, SSH runner for pipline tasks like tekton or just simple sh scripts

 ## How to use